movnetwork/swap/docs/index.rst

 when they try to make these digital payments.

 .. note::
-    Hash Time Lock Contracts (HTLCs) are a perfect example of a payment technology for cryptocurrencies which makes all of the aforementioned things possible.
+    Hash Time Lock Contracts (HTLC's) are a perfect example of a payment technology for cryptocurrencies which makes all of the aforementioned things possible.

-Swap is a python library for cross-chain atomic swap between the networks of two cryptocurrencies.
+Swap is a python library for Cross-chain atomic swap between the networks of two cryptocurrencies.
 Cross-chain atomic swap are the cheapest and most secure way to swap cryptocurrencies.
-It’s a brand new decentralized payment environment based on Hash Time Lock Contracts (HTLCs) protocol.
+It’s a brand new decentralized payment environment based on Hash Time Lock Contracts (HTLC's) protocol.